FabianoSeara/FabianoSeara/README.md

 </div><br>

-student of software engineering and development!

 Passionate about technology and changing people's lives through programming.

+Student of software engineering and development!

 ## Fabiano122803@gamil.com